echen1031/open_manna/README.md

-Open Manna is a Web app thath sends Bible verses via text messages.
+Open Manna is a web app that sends Bible verses via text messages.
 ==========